Nice3point/RevitToolkit/Readme.md

 Override method **OnStartup()** to execute some tasks when Revit starts.

 Override method **OnShutdown()** to execute some tasks when Revit shuts down.
-You can not override this method if you do not plan to use it.
+You don't have to override this method if you don't plan to use it.

 Data available when executing an external command is accessible by properties.
-Additionally, a hidden UiApplication property is available.
+Additionally, a hidden **UiApplication** property is available.

 ```c#
 public class Application : ExternalApplication